Robert Gould Shaw and Massachusetts 54th Regiment Memorial (Boston, Massachusetts)

 Title

-Robert Gould Shaw and Massachusetts 54th Regiment Memorial (Boston, MA)
+Robert Gould Shaw and Massachusetts 54th Regiment Memorial (Boston, Massachusetts)

 Subject